alexmahan/instagrabber/README.md

 How to use it:
 1) Include jQuery
 2) Include instagrabber.js
 3) In your document ready, initialize the plugin on some element.
-Insert your post IDs into the postID array.
-Choose your image size (t, m, or l).
-Choose your containing element.
-Voilà!
-You got specific posts.
+4) Insert some Instagram post IDs into the postID array.
+5) Choose your image size (t, m, or l).
+6) Choose your preferred containing element.

     $(document).ready(function() {
         $('#instagram').instaGrabber({